Creating a Named Query and Adding Security

 - Now drag a Table component onto the window.
 We can setup a Named Query binding on the Data property.

-- Set the Path property by clicking on the magnifying glass ( ) button and selecting your new Named Query from the list.
-In my case it is FirstNamedQuery.
-Alternately, we can type the name in.
+- Set the Path property by clicking on the Select Resource Path icon and selecting your new Named Query from the list.
+For this example, it is FirstNamedQuery.
+Alternately, you can type the name in.

-- Highlight your BayNum Parameter (in the Parameters table) and click on the property binding ( ) icon.
+- Highlight your BayNum Parameter (in the Parameters table) and click on the Insert Property icon.
 We want to select the Selected Value property of our Dropdown List.

 - Finally, we want to ensure the Polling Mode is set to Off.
 This means the query will not run continuously, but will only run when it changes such as when a new bay is selected from the dropdown.